-Executive summary

-Proposal

 This paper sets out the case for the UK Government, working in partnership with industry, finance, and other community based bodies to introduce a national retrofit strategy to make our existing homes greener and more energy and water efficient.
 Without a long-term plan, the UK cannot meet its targets of achieving net zero carbon emissions by 2050.

-The industry is able to deliver this strategy, but there are critical elements that can only be delivered by the Government.
+The industry will be able to deliver this strategy, but there are critical elements that can only be delivered by the Government.
 While industry can mobilise the majority of the capital that is needed, the Government must also invest to instill confidence in the sector.

 What is retrofit?

 Retrofit is an integrated approach to transforming the energy and water needs and technical systems in our homes which requires quality in design, installation and customer care.

 Why is retrofit needed?

 Our homes use 35% of all the energy in the UK and emit 20% of the carbon dioxide emissions.
-If the UK Government is to deliver its targets of a 68% emissions reduction by 2030, and net zero by 2050, household emissions need to be addressed.
+If the UK Government is to deliver its targets of a 78% emissions reduction by 2035, and net zero by 2050, household emissions need to be addressed.
+Water use in the home accounts for almost ten-times more greenhouse gas emissions than the entire operations of the UK water industry.
+Heating water accounts for 17% of home energy use.
 The UK has some 28 million homes, the vast majority of which need improving by having retrofit work carried out.
-A national retrofit strategy will also improve the UK's energy security.
-Retrofit should be carried out alongside all other improvements.
+A national retrofit strategy will also improve the UK's energy security as well as resilience of water suppliers.

+Retrofit should be carried out alongside all other improvements, like loft conversions or new kitchens.
 When typical home improvement works are undertaken, these represent opportunities to trigger measures to help us along the path to net zero.